 Advice and Tips for Good health

 Many common foot disorders are caused by ill-fitting or inappropriate footwear.
 In some occupations, feet need strong protection to guard against accidents.
 Sports people need the right kind of shoe to prevent injury and improve performance by providing foot support and cushioning depending bodyweight and activity.
-Even if you wear the right shoe, feet can become tired, for example, when standing about in a museum or pottering around a supermarket.

 Especially your children whose bones are still soft and developing.
 After analysis, we will suggest any remedial action you should take to prevent long term problems.